seanmcnamee/TemplateFileRunner/README.md

 This application aims to allow for batch creation of files based off a template.

 ## How to Configure
 1. Create your template file.
 It should include 0-indexed values as placeholders.
 You can reuse indexes throughout the file.
+Placeholders should surround indices with curly braces ```{}```.
 An example template file is shown below.
 ```txt
 Hello {0},